mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 01 July 2025

-- The average temperature today is 20.75˚C,
+- The average temperature today is 21.29˚C,
-- With highs of 21.58˚C and lows of 19.97˚C,
+- With highs of 22.94˚C and lows of 20.75˚C,
-- It may feel like 20.89˚C with overcast clouds
+- It may feel like 21.46˚C with few clouds
-- The wind speed is 1.79m/s and visibility is 10000m
+- The wind speed is 1.54m/s and visibility is 10000m
-- The pressure is 1014hPa and humidity is 77%
+- The pressure is 1014hPa and humidity is 76%
 - The sun will rise at 03:53 and set at 20:30

 <!-- weather_marker ends -->